-Aus 0.2 This ASRS is operative for agreed-upon procedures engagements for which the terms of engagement are agreed on or after 1 January 2022.
+Aus 0.2 This ASRS is operative for agreed-upon procedures engagements for which the terms of engagement are agreed on or after 15 December 2022.
 (Ref: Para.
-A9) Early adoption of this ASRS is permitted prior to this date.
+A9)

 Introduction

 Scope of this ASRS

 - 1. This ASRS deals with: - (a) The practitioner's responsibilities when engaged to perform an agreed-upon procedures engagement; and - (b) The form and content of the agreed-upon procedures report. - 2.
 [Deleted by the AUASB.
 Refer Aus 0.1]